 We are offering our service in a subscription model.

-If this is all you know about Software-as-a-Service and you believe that’s sufficient to start your SaaS startup, I strongly recommend the following crash course:
+If this is all you know about SaaS startups, and you believe that’s sufficient to start your SaaS startup, I strongly recommend the following crash course:

 - Read David Skok’s blog post about SaaS Metrics.